Wisdom, sleeping..

 *

 With this "page" I also try another traditional genre in a form less usual: an old-time, first-person, private intellectual diary and commonplace book... in public, electronic form.
-In fact, I am writing a book on-line.
-Moreover, the text is ideally meant to be endlessly continued and improved by my son... if he will care... and by his children if they ever come.
+In fact, I am experimenting with a book on-line.
+Moreover, the text is ideally meant to be endlessly continued and improved by my son... if he will care... and by his children if they ever come...

 In my youth I lived - like most people - in denial of the simple fact that parents are with us only for a while; I did not ask the questions I should have and I was too busy to at least listen to what they learned from life and would have liked to give me.
 Later, often, I longed to ask, but they were dead.